 Joy Null – Director of Admissions and Marketing

-Joy lives in San Jose with her husband Jonathan and two children, who are both Yavneh students.
-She enjoys tennis, knitting, writing and "family game night".
+Joy Null comes to Yavneh with 19 years of experience in marketing and communications having worked with companies ranging from energy saving (“greentech”) products to semiconductor equipment.
+She lives in San Jose with her husband and two children, who are both Yavneh students.
+She enjoys tennis, knitting, writing and “family game night”.

 Daniela Silverstein – Director of Development

-Daniela Silverstein joined Yavneh’s Administrative team as the Director of Development.
-Previously, Daniela has served as a member of the Board of Trustees and as President of Yavneh’s Parents Association.
-After earning a B.S. in Political Science and M.A. in Counseling Psychology at Santa Clara University and a Graduate Certificate in Human Resources Management from St. Louis University, Daniela has worked in Human Resources, Childcare Counseling and has enjoyed serving on committees hosting community events and fundraisers serving Jewish Family Services and Yavneh Day School.
+Daniela Silverstein joins Yavneh’s Administrative team as the Director of Development.
+After earning a B.S. in Political Science and M.A. in Counseling Psychology at Santa Clara University and a Graduate Certificate in Human Resources Management from Washington University in St. Louis, Daniela has worked in Human Resources and Childcare Counseling and has enjoyed serving on committees hosting community events and fundraisers serving Jewish Family Services and Yavneh Day School.

 In her spare time, Daniela enjoys spending time with her husband and two boys (both Yavneh students), traveling to visit family on the east coast and exploring new places.

-Jennifer Horton was born and raised in Northern California and joined the Yavneh Day School staff in April 2013 as our Office Administrator.
+Jennifer Carranza was born and raised in Northern California.
 She brings to our front office warmth, professionalism and organizational skills which she has acquired from her 15 years of administrative and customer service experience.

-She loves working with children and has two young children of her own that attend school in San Jose.
+She loves working with children and has three children of her own.
 Jennifer spends most of her free time with her friends and family.
 Her hobbies include camping, hiking, and building living room forts with her children.